 It’s time to lay down the weapons of our pride, self-sufficiency, and offense.
 Instead, we need to take a lesson from Jehoshaphat and pick up the supernatural weapons of our warfare.

 “Stand firm then, with the belt of truth buckled around your waist, with the breastplate of righteousness in place, and with your feet fitted with the readiness that comes from the gospel of peace.
 In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.
-Take the helmet of salvation and the sword of the Spirit, which is the word of God” (Ephesians 6:14-17, NIV).
+Take the helmet of salvation and the sword of the Spirit, which is the word of God.”Ephesians 6:14-17

 Our only offensive weapon against the enemy is the Word of God.
-Jesus used the Word when He faced down Satan in the wilderness of temptation.
+Jesus used the Word when He faced down Satan in the wilderness of temptation (Matthew 4:1-11).
 If the Word was good enough for Him, I’m sure it’s good enough for you and me.

-I can’t promise that your problems will be resolved immediately or in the way you expect, but I know this: if you need a Word from the Lord, He is faithful.
-You have only to pick up the Scriptures.
-Be still and know that He is God.
-And He is good.
+I can’t promise that your problems will be resolved immediately or in the way you expect, but I know this: He is faithful to His Word.
+You have only to pick up your Sword.